-Marketing Manager Jeremy King On Caster Connection's Brand Refresh
+Director of Marketing Jeremy King On Caster Connection's Brand Refresh

-Caster Connection's original (and current) Marketing Manager Jeremy King gives us the inside scoop on Connection's 30th anniversary and brand refresh.
+Caster Connection's original (and current) Head of Marketing Jeremy King gives us the inside scoop on Connection's 30th anniversary and brand refresh.

 How long have you been with Caster Connection?